Contractor (1099) vs Employee (W2) in L&I Claims

 – More bad news for employers.
 Employers who unfairly compete by not paying L&I premiums are considered to be cheaters.
 L&I and other state and federal agencies aggressively audit and police employers.
 They are watching the line between employee and Independent Contractor.
 If they find an employer on the wrong side of the line, it could get expensive.

 Many agencies, including the Federal Department of Labor, Internal Revenue Service, Employment Securities, and Washington State Department of Labor and Industries, define independent contractors in their own way, and each agency has its own tests.
 This page is written for injured workers in the Washington Labor and Industries system.
-If you are an employer or interested in another system, contact them or a lawyer who does that work.
+If you are an employer or interested in another system, contact them or lawyers who do that work.

 L&I will absolutely help properly classify their workers so long as the employer approaches L&I first.
 They also provide a helpful Guide to Hiring Independent Contractors in Washington State that we recommend reviewing.